mkenworthy/exorings/README.md

 # exorings

-Tools for displaying and fitting giant extrasolar planet ring systems.
+Tools for displaying and fitting giant extrasolar planet ring systems, as detailed in Kenworthy and Mamakjek (2015).

 Download from github with git pull or the zip file.